 An agency is no different than any other business.
 It exists to make a profit.
 As such, business development or sales is no different than other company – in theory.
 In practice, it is much different.
-In part because of a complex, rapidly evolving, fragmented marketplace.
-But also because of the agency and it’s resources.
-And both are tangled up in an irregular sales process, a process that can result in extremes; from they called out of the blue and asked to hire us to a protracted 12-month pitch, negotiations, contract and scope revisions, and finally a win.
-It’s no wonder agency business development is so different.
+It’s a complex, rapidly evolving, fragmented marketplace and agencies have very little time or resources to manage the complexities.
+It’s an irregular unpredictable sales process, a process that often plays out in extremes; from they called out of the blue and asked for a proposal to a protracted 12-month pitch, endless negotiation, contract, price and scope revisions, before a win or loss.
+Is it any wonder agency business development is so different?

 Some of the complicating factors

 - Long sales cycle – the average contract is three years

 - Immense local, regional, and national competition – as many as 15,000 U.S. agencies, thousands more agency-like companies, and growing 5% per year.

 - Huge audience – over 180,000 marketing executives and marketing decision-makers